-San Pancho’s Music Festival began in 2001 with village residents John & Patricia Alexander when they invited 12 musicians to join their informal jam sessions on their back porch.
-It was a festive gathering and enjoyed by all.
-The following year some of the key players suggested to John that they gather again, and invite a few others known to have musical talents.
-With time word spread throughout the village and others wanted to participate.
+San Pancho’s Music Festival began in 2001 when village residents John & Patricia Alexander invited 12 musicians to join their informal jam sessions on their back porch.
+Everyone had such a good time that the following year some of those same players suggested to John that they gather again, but this time invite a few others from around the area.
+With time, the word spread and others asked to participate.
 John and Patricia were gracious hosts, and their philosophy was that anyone who wanted to play was invited to join in..

-In 5 short years the event had evolved into the beginnings of a music festival – it was firmly rooted into the local civic and cultural conscience of San Pancho.
-The general public and seasonal tourists began discovering the event, and it expanded progressively until the festival began to outgrow the intimate surroundings of the Alexander home.
-It was apparent that a new and larger venue would eventually be needed for the event.
+In 5 short years the event had begun evolving into a full fledged music festival, and it wasn’t long until the general public and seasonal tourists began discovering the event.
+This evolution continued until the festival started to outgrow the intimate surroundings of the Alexander home.
+It was apparent that a new and larger venue would be needed for the event.

-Eventually John and Patricia moved on, and turned the organization of the festival over to Craig Schumacher, an internationally known music producer and professional musician.
-Craig relocated the Festival to a small stage in the Plaza del Sol in 2007, providing attendees more comfortable seating space for chairs and coolers.
-It also allowed local restaurants and merchants to offer food and beverages for sale throughout the performances so the audience could dine without having to leave the ongoing entertainment.
+Eventually John and Patricia moved further down the coast, so they turned the organization of the festival over to Craig Schumacher, an internationally known music producer and professional musician.
+Craig relocated the Festival to a small stage in the Plaza del Sol in 2007, which provided attendees with more comfortable seating space for chairs and coolers.
+It also allowed a small group of local restaurants to offer food and beverages for sale throughout the performances so that the audience could dine without missing any of the entertainment.